What to Know

 Why is the USS Missouri important?

-The USS Missouri is where Japan officially surrendered, ending World War II.
-On September 2, 1945, Japanese leaders came aboard the ship and signed the surrender papers.
 Today, you can visit the USS Missouri at Pearl Harbor, where she sits near the USS Arizona Memorial.
-These two ships tell the story of America’s journey through World War II – from the first day to the last.
+These two ships together tell the story of America’s journey through World War II – from the first day to the last.
+The Missouri serves as a powerful reminder of the sacrifices made and the peace achieved, providing visitors with a profound sense of history and reflection.

 How Pearl Harbor